 During item (5) ensure the power supply unit is isolated from the mains before connecting to the K-Cube unit.
 Always power up the K-Cube unit by connecting its power supply to the mains.
 DO NOT connect the K-Cube unit to a 'live' external power supply.
 Doing so (i.e. "hot plugging") carries the risk of PERMANENT damage to the unit.
-Similarly, to power down the unit, disconnect the power suply from the mains before disconnecting the K-Cube unit.
+Similarly, to power down the unit, disconnect the power supply from the mains before disconnecting the K-Cube unit.

-5) Connect the Controller unit to the power supply - see Section 3.3.1.

-6) Connect the PSU to the main supply and switch 'ON'.
+- 5) Connect the Controller unit to the power supply see Section 3.3.1. - 6) Connect the PSU to the main supply and switch 'ON'. - 7) Switch 'ON' the unit using the switch on the front panel.